What is Guided Selling? Here's Your Go-To Guide for eCommerce Success

 Guided selling is easily cross-vertical because it touches base with the customer's decision-making process, regardless of the product, solution, or service they’re looking for.

 Whatever you’re selling, it’s important to remember that your potential customers aren’t just a sale.
-They are individuals who make decisions based on their jobs-to-be-done (JTBD), goal, and even mood at that moment.
+They are individuals who make decisions based on their jobs-to-be-done (JTBD), goals, and even mood at that moment.

 For example: